 - Reduced onboarding cost thanks to the speed up process;

-- Added over 8000 businesses to the platform in 2 years.
+- 8000 businesses added to the platform in 2 years.

 Conclusion

 Distributed software development remains widely adopted even after the COVID-19 pandemic made this approach to building applications commonplace.
-The reasons for this are access to a global talent pool, cost savings, especially when it comes to office expenses, increased flexibility and resilience, rapid recruitment, and business continuity.
+The reasons for this are access to a global talent pool, continuous development cycles, access to diverse perspectives and innovation, and the ability to tap into regional expertise.

 However, anyone who will decide to assemble a distributed team needs to be familiar with the challenges associated with this strategy.
 Those may include issues with communication, project management, infrastructure, performance monitoring, knowledge and resource management.
 If you want to overcome those challenges, you need to compile a team according to the best practices of distributed development.